-At September 30, 2023, the Office had \$102,409,429.90 in a construction fund account administered by its bond trustee.
-The balance of the deposit with trustee for the Series 2021 Special Fee Revenue Bonds are invested in Goldman Sachs Financial SquareSM Funds which is a Money Market Fund.
-These funds invest primarily in a portfolio of short-term U.S. Treasury securities.
+At September 30, 2024, the Office had \$64,206,313.00 in a construction fund account administered by its bond trustee.
+The balance of the deposit with trustee for the Series 2021 Special Fee Revenue Bonds is invested in the Goldman Sachs Financial Square Government Fund and State and Local Government Series (SLGS) securities with investment values of \$140,184 and \$64,066,129 respectively.
+The Goldman Sachs Financial Square Government Fund is a Money Market Fund that invests primarily in a portfolio of short-term U.S. Treasury securities.
 These funds are rated AAA by Standard & Poor's and Aaa by Moody's.